Netanel75/event_loop/README.md

 # event_loop

+exec_lib:
-simple library for event loop sync+async methods
+  This library demostrates how to create event loop in linux/c.
+  The library also implements sync and async process mecahnism calls

+ compile using meson